-2. U. T. Arlington: Recommendation to Accept Gifts to Establish the John R. Lewie Undergraduate Scholarship Fund.--

-The Office of the Chancellor concurs with President Nedderman's recommendation to accept gifts totaling \$14,441 from the family members of Mr. John R. Lewie to establish the John R. Lewie Undergraduate Scholarship Fund at U. T. Arlington.
+2. U. T. Arlington: Acceptance of Gifts and Establishment of the John R. Lewie Undergraduate Scholarship Fund. -- The Board accepted gifts totaling \$14,441 from the family members of Mr. John R. Lewie and established the John R. Lewie Undergraduate Scholarship Fund at The University of Texas at Arlington.